efsalvarenga/CV/EstevaoAlvarengaCV.md

 __Artificial Intelligence Platform Manager__ | Shell Information & Digital Engineering -
 _The Hague, NL (Feb 2022 - current)_

-I am managing the [Shell.ai](https://www.shell.com/energy-and-innovation/digitalisation/digital-technologies/shell-ai.html#vanity-aHR0cHM6Ly93d3cuc2hlbGwuY29tL2FpLmh0bWw) Platform, our portfolio of cloud platform services focused at scaling AI and Machine Learning in Shell.
+I manage the [Shell.ai](https://www.shell.com/energy-and-innovation/digitalisation/digital-technologies/shell-ai.html#vanity-aHR0cHM6Ly93d3cuc2hlbGwuY29tL2FpLmh0bWw) Platform, our portfolio of enterprise and niche capabilities, hosted in the cloud, that supports development, operations and scalability of Artificial Intelligence, Machine Learning, and Computational Sciences products in Shell.
 The Shell.ai Platform **allows our 1000+ data scientists developers to enable $2+ bln in digitalisation** applications and services.
 I am responsible for multiple teams that **acquire and integrate market standard cloud computing services** into Shell's systems (technology, processes, people).
 Example of our services include:
-- Enterprise Azure Machine Learning Service, currently with 15 assets onboarded, 100 users, 150 staff trained and fully connected to Shell's data systems (sensors, assets, contracts & procurement, HR, etc.)
+- Enterprise Azure Machine Learning Service, currently with 15 assets onboarded, 100 users, 150 staff trained and fully connected to Shell's data systems (sensors, assets, contracts & procurement, HR, etc.).
-- Enterprise Amazon SageMaker Service, not yet released to end users
+- Enterprise Amazon SageMaker Service, not yet released to end users.
-- Innovation and industrialisation requirements sync, in partnership with the engineering teams of Microsoft and AWS
+- Innovation and industrialisation requirements sync, in partnership with the engineering teams of Microsoft and AWS.

 __Machine Learning Tools Lead__ | Shell Information & Digital Engineering -